abasirat/principal_word_vectors/README.md

 5	.
 4	.,PUNCT,.,punct
 ```

 Note that the delimiter between the columns should be TAB.
+The python code in `conllu2context.py` can be used to convert a CoNLL-U format file to an annotated corpus as described above.

 cwvec has the following options: